the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 In the beginning, everything you need is located in the *src/* folder.
 The main focus lies on the *src/App.js* file which is used to implement React components.
 It will be used to implement your application, but later you might want to split up your components into multiple files, where each file maintains one or more components on its own.

 Additionally, you will find a *src/App.test.js* file for your tests, and a *src/index.js* as an entry point to the React world.
 You will get to know both files intimately in a later chapter.
 There is also a *src/index.css* and a *src/App.css* file to style your general application and components, which comes with the default style when you open them.
+You will modify them later as well.

 The *create-react-app* application is a npm project you can use to install and uninstall node packages.
 It comes with the following npm scripts for your command line: